 Small business rate relief

-Businesses occupying premises with a rateable value of less than £18,000 will automatically have their rates calculated using the small business rate multiplier.
-Eligible businesses occupying premises with a rateable value of less than £12,000 can apply for Small Business Rate Relief to receive a further discount on their rates bill.
+From 1st April 2017 businesses occupying premises with a rateable value of less than £50,000 will automatically have their rates calculated using the small business rate multiplier.
+Eligible businesses occupying premises with a rateable value of less than £15,000 can apply for small business rate relief to receive a further discount on their rates bill.

 - occupy one property; or

-Businesses with rateable values under £12,000 must apply for Small Business Rates Relief in order to benefit.
+- Businesses with rateable values under £15,000 must apply for small business rates relief in order to benefit.

 Rate relief for rural businesses